 Are your eyeballs fried from staring at your TV?
 Or are you faced with the bookworm’s dilemma: you’ve already got shelves and shelves full, but nothing is quite hitting the spot?

-Even though you can’t visit the library in the real world right now, since all branches are shuttered in response to the coronavirus outbreak, you can still visit the stacks digitally.
+Even though you can’t visit the library in the real world right now, there are nearly 50 “grab and go” branches for readers who want the experience of physically holding bound and printed matter.
+Plus, you can still visit the stacks digitally.
 Don’t have a library card?
 No problem!

 New York residents can apply for a New York Public Library card through SimplyE (the NYPL’s free e-reader app) to access a nearly endless array of resources, including ebooks and audiobooks, as well as library databases, which include more than 800,000 digitized items, including historic prints, photographs, maps and manuscripts.